-Guidelines for the Rebuild Operation
+Guidelines for the rebuild operation

 - The replacement hard disk drive must have a capacity equal to or greater than the failed drive. - If the hard disk drive being rebuilt is part of a RAID level-0 logical drive, the RAID level-0 drive is blocked. - You must unblock any RAID level-0 logical drives at the end of the rebuild operation. - If you use the Administration and Monitoring program to initiate the rebuild operation, you can unblock the blocked RAID level-0 drive when the rebuild operation completes.
-(See "Unblocking Logical Drives" on page 110 for more information.)
+(See "Unblocking logical drives" on page 110 for more information.)

 Data in a logical drive with RAID level-0 is lost during the rebuild operation.
-If you backed up your data before the drive failed, you can restore the data to the new drive.
+If you backed up the data before the drive failed, you can restore the data to the new drive.

-General Information about the Rebuild Operation
+General information about the rebuild operation